Dokattak/StatSCII/README.md

   - color(`bool`)
     > If true, the resulting character will inherit the average color of the space it was subituted in.

   - apply_static(`bool`)
     > Applies StatSCII's "static" variation of the ASCII art.

+  - invert_color(`bool`)
+    > If true, StatSCII will invert the average color of a area of pixels.
+Default value is `1`.

   - threshold(`int`)